 Don’t forget that there is a whole world to explore outside of the bright lights of Vegas shimmering amid the Mojave Desert.

 Looking for a unique and exciting way to see the Las Vegas Dunes?
 Then look no further than the Las Vegas Dunes Tour by ATV!
 This small-group tour, capped at 10 people, promises a personal experience that you won't soon forget.
 Discover a new side of the city when you explore the Las Vegas Dunes on an ATV.
 This beginner-friendly tour is suited for first-time ATV users and promises a fast-paced, active experience.
 Don't miss this opportunity to explore the Las Vegas Dunes in a whole new way!

 See the best of Downtown Las Vegas on this small group walking tour!
 You'll explore historic Fremont Street, home to iconic neon signs and legendary casinos.
 Hear authentic tales of the Mob, Frank Sinatra, World Series of Poker and more.
 Go off the beaten track to see the real Berlin Wall, old slot machines and more.
 And enjoy a complimentary cocktail (21 years and up) or beverage at an historic bar.
-Tour with a premium small group on a 90-minute journey through iconic Las Vegas.

 On this day tour from Las Vegas, you'll get to see some of the most stunning and rugged terrain in the Mojave Desert.
 You'll traverse the salt flats of Death Valley, visit the Mesquite Flat Sand Dunes, and stop at Hell's Gate.
 This is a great opportunity to walk the lowest elevation in North America and see some of desert Americana up close.
 Furnace Creek is also a stop on this tour, where you can learn about the highest-recorded temperature in North America.